BioJulia/GenomeGraphs.jl/README.md

 ## Installation

 GenomeGraphs is currently in **pre-alpha** development.
-But you can clone BioSequenceGraphs from the Julia REPL:
+But you can clone GenomeGraphs from the Julia REPL:

 ```julia
 julia> Pkg.clone("https://github.com/BioJulia/GenomeGraphs.git")